What Is Sonos and How Do Sonos Speakers Work?

 Read our full Sonos set up guide >>

-All Sonos speakers operate via WiFi but there are currently 5 options that support both WiFi & Bluetooth, namely the Move, Roam, Roam SL, Era 100 and Era 300
+All Sonos speakers operate via Wi-Fi but there are currently 8 options that support both WiFi & Bluetooth:

 Sonos traditionally saved this connectivity option for their portable speakers that you might use out and about.
 In these scenarios, Bluetooth is the simplest and most convenient method of control away from the home.

-However, in early 2023 Sonos incorporated Bluetooth connectivity with their Era smart speaker range in a bid to further advance the versatility and connectivity options of their latest development of home speakers.
+However, in early 2023 Sonos incorporated Bluetooth connectivity with their Sonos Era smart speaker range in a bid to further advance the versatility and connectivity options of their latest home speakers and this is now being extended into their soundbar lineup too.

-The Sonos Move, Roam, Roam SL, Era 100 & Era 300 can switch instantly from Bluetooth and WiFi and vice versa at the tap of a button.
+The Sonos Move 2, Roam, Roam SL, Era 100 & Era 300 can switch instantly from Bluetooth and WiFi and vice versa at the tap of a button.

 As mentioned earlier, Sonos supports more than 100 music streaming services from across the globe including popular ones like Spotify, Amazon Prime Music (included with any Prime subscription), Apple Music and many more.